kimsk/chia-piggybank/POST-4.md

 ### New Contribution Coins

-In our case, we add `ASSERT_PUZZLE_ANNOUNCEMENT` which force the spend to be valid if and only if the contribution coin is spent with a coin with the **specified puzzle hash** (i.e., `0x5c3eba97e05cf431f74f722998c1b8e312d125df49c2e7ecded81e3b830e8f64`) which annouce the message, **approved**.
-Let's look at the new chialisp code:
+We add `ASSERT_PUZZLE_ANNOUNCEMENT` which forces the spend to be valid only if the announcement is created in the same block.
+The announcement makes sure that the contribution coin is spent together with a piggybank coin.

+The new piggybank coin has the **puzzle hash** (i.e., `0x5c3eba97e05cf431f74f722998c1b8e312d125df49c2e7ecded81e3b830e8f64`), and it annouces the message, **approved**.

+Let's look at the new chialisp puzzle of the contribution coin:

 ```lisp
 (mod ()